ulfschneider/afova/README.md

 `.afova-control`
 : Every input control validated by afova has the CSS class `afova-control` assigned to it.

-`.afova-message-collector`
+`.afova-form-message-container`
-: Define a collector for all constraint violation messages of a form by assigning the CSS class `afova-message-collector`.
+: Define a collector for all constraint violation messages of a form by assigning the CSS class `afova-form-message-container`.

 `.afova-label`
 : The message collector will show the control´s label together with the constrain violation message.
 By default the label text is the text content of the `label` element.
 To have more control over what text is shown in the collector, assign the class `afova-label` to any text content along with the validated control.